phoenixframework/phoenix/guides/docs/introduction/overview.md

 A new Phoenix application will use Ecto with PostgreSQL storage by default.

 ## A Note about these guides
-If you find an issue with the guides or would like to help improve these guides please checkout the [Phoenix Guides](https://github.com/phoenixframework/phoenix_guides/) github.
+If you find an issue with the guides or would like to help improve these guides please checkout the [Phoenix Guides](https://github.com/phoenixframework/phoenix/tree/master/guides/) on github.
 Issues and Pull Requests are happily accepted!